codenart/codenart.github.io/_posts/2-css/2017-08-24-css-7-combining-selectors.md

 </script>

 I've been using `id selectors` to simplify all the examples.
 But, the front selectors can be `class selectors` or `basic selectors`.
-Just give yourself some examples to practice more.
+I hope you get the idea of how the combinations work. :D

 We've already known how to combine selectors and playing around with 3 types of
 selectors: `Basic Selectors`, `Id Selectors`, `Class Selectors`.
 Do you think